 Chord Company GroundARAY

 I was fortunate to be given a Chord Company GroundARAY HF Filter at the launch of the amazing Chord Company PowerHAUS distribution block.
-Until now I have not really grasped the full impact of the product on my system however recently, with extensive use of a 2Go/Hugo 2 streaming platform, I have been able to ‘hear the benefit’ of the GroundARAY effect.
+Until now, I have not grasped the full impact of the product on my system; however, recently, with extensive use of a 2Go/Hugo 2 streaming platform, I have been able to ‘hear the benefit’ of the GroundARAY effect.

 Noise

-As I hear it, there is electrical noise in a HiFi system and there is mechanical noise.
-Mechanical noise is caused by physical movement, leading to vibrations and it is why you want to ‘isolate’ your equipment from the floor as best you can.
+As I hear it, there is electrical noise in a HiFi system, and there is mechanical noise.
+Mechanical noise is caused by physical movement, leading to vibrations, so you want to ‘isolate’ your equipment from the floor as best you can.
 For me, I use granite ‘chopping boards’ for my electronics broadly, I put iron weights (old-style antique irons with pads or Blu-Tak) on my DACs as well.
 I feel they help.
-I did have exposure to some isolation technology from Isoacoustics for my speakers and this was very impressive, and I wish I had taken the offer to buy them.
+I did have exposure to some isolation technology from Isoacoustics for my speakers, which was very impressive, and I wish I had taken the offer to buy them.

-I have, however, not really understood, or shall I say quantified, the effect of electrical noise in my HiFi system.
-Such noise is caused by general radio waves, Bluetooth devices spinning away or WiFi routers, screens and LEDs, just noisy electrical things.
+I have, however, not understood, or shall I say quantified, the effect of electrical noise in my HiFi system.
+General radio waves cause noise, Bluetooth devices spinning away or WiFi routers, screens and LEDs, just noisy electrical things.
 Sure, I am fortunate to have high-quality shielded cables, properly grounded distribution blocks and the like on loan, but quantifying the electrical noise reduction is a different game.
-I usually go A-B-A-B, etc. as I did with the PowerHAUS distribution block review.
+I usually go A-B-A-B, etc., as I did with the PowerHAUS distribution block review.

-The GroundARAY product from Chord Company is specifically aimed at removing high-frequency electrical noise from your HiFi system.
-It reportedly offers a low impedance path for electrical noise, this makes sense.
-The idea is the high-frequency noise is damped or absorbed by the proprietory material inside the GroundARAY ‘stick’, effectively tuning this noise into heat.
+The GroundARAY product from Chord Company specifically removes high-frequency electrical noise from your HiFi system.
+It reportedly offers a low impedance path for electrical noise; this makes sense.
+The idea is the high-frequency noise is damped or absorbed by the proprietory material inside the GroundARAY ‘stick’, effectively turning this noise into heat.
 It is used in parallel with the devices on the earth, so it is not on the signal path.

-The GroundARAY is made of CNC-milled Aluminium with a range of connectors that are; RCA; DIN; BNC; RJ45; USB Type-A and XLR male and female.
-The GroundARAY is hand-assembled by the technicians at Chord Company.
+The GroundARAY is made of CNC-milled Aluminium and has a range of connectors: RCA, DIN, BNC, RJ45, USB Type-A, and XLR male and female.
+The technicians at Chord Company hand-assemble the GroundARAY.

 The GroundARAY can be plugged into any spare socket on your system, in theory, hence the variety of different sockets offered.